nishtha334/E-Commerce-Sales-Dashboard-/README.md

         v
 Business Insights

-Step 1: Data Preparation
+Step 1: Data Preparation:
 The source data is prepared for analysis by ensuring that the required fields have appropriate data types and usable values.

-Step 2: Data Modeling
+Step 2: Data Modeling:
 Relevant fields are organized so that Power BI can aggregate and filter the data efficiently.

-Step 3: KPI Creation
+Step 3: KPI Creation:
 Business metrics such as sales, profit, orders, profit margin, and return rate are calculated or aggregated.

-Step 4: Visualization
+Step 4: Visualization:
 The measures are represented through KPI cards, bar charts, column charts, donut charts, and slicers.

-Step 5: Interactive Analysis
+Step 5: Interactive Analysis:
 Users can select categories, regions, shipping methods, or plan types to investigate specific segments.

 Project Structure